Matunga: Culture

-Matunga is known for its eateries serving south Indian food.

-Ganesh Chaturthi is celebrated on a large scale in Matunga, with multiple Ganesh Mandals that are beautifully decorated during the 10 day festival.

-Matunga market

-The Lal Bahadur Shastri Market in Matunga is the main market of Matunga, housing multiple shops and hawkers selling vegetables, clothes, jewellery and groceries.
-Matunga East does not house either a meat market or a fish market and the nearest shops for poultry and fish are in Matunga West, Wadala and Dadar.

-The flower market of Matunga is famous for its South Indian essence and is quite well known in Mumbai.

 Educational institutions

 The Veermata Jijabai Technological Institute (VJTI), Institute of Chemical Technology (erstwhile University Department of Chemical Technology), Guru Nanak Khalsa College, R.A.
 Podar College, Ramnarain Ruia College, and Welingkar Institute of Management are some of higher education institutions located in Matunga.
 These institutions are accredited by the National Assessment and Accreditation Council (NAAC).

 Some of the other schools nearby are South Indian Education Society High School, J.B.Vacha School in Dadar Parsi Colony, and King George School nearby in Dadar, which is on the border of Matunga and Dadar.

 In 1937, the general council of Salesians of Don Bosco approved a plan to buy 60000 yd2 land in Matunga from the Bombay Municipal Corporation.
 The Corporation approved the sale on 16 July 1937.
 The Salesians bought the land for ₹229,160.
 The Don Bosco High School (formerly known as The Catholic Educational Institute) run by them was shifted from the rented premises at Tardeo to the new Don Bosco campus at Matunga.

-Matunga boarding which was known as Shri Hirji Bhojraj & Sons KVO Jain Chhatralaya was established in 1915.
-This campus also houses Shishuvan school.

-Sports facilities

-The Matunga Gymkhana and associated ground is a home for budding cricketers.
-Similarly, Matunga Gymkhana has facilities for Tennis, Squash, Swimming and Badminton.
-Indian Gymkhana in Matunga is a preferred venue for Cricket and Basketball training.

-The Indian Gymkhana has facilities for basketball, swimming, tennis, badminton, cricket, etc.

-The Don Bosco School has multiple facilities for football, cricket and basketball.